guanshaoheng/gaussian_nn_tugraz/README.md

 | **Cut to see the prediction (at the *top*)** |**Cut to see the prediction (at the *medium*)**|**Cut to see the prediction (at the *bottom*)**|

 # Discussion
 - First, only the proper activation according to the datasets can help the model regression well.
 For example, the vanilla network with **ReLU()** performs poor.
 - with proper the activation, the PCNN can perform as well as the PINN.
 - The PINN training is very time-consuming as the `grad` opertation in PINN trainig is fair complex.
-So it should be a good idea to apply the physics to the activation function
+So it should be a better idea to apply the physics to the activation function.
 - The PINN and the PCNN both can help the model generalize better and resist the noise in the training datasets as the physics conditions are included.